MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-3-0-authentication.md

 ---
 title: Authentication - Bot Service
-description: Become familiar with authentication in Direct Line API 3.0.
+description: Become familiar with authentication in version 3.0 of the Direct Line API.
 See how to use secrets and tokens.
 Learn about Azure Bot Service authentication.
 author: RobStand
 ms.author: kamrani
 manager: kamrani